 You can’t go wrong with a neutral wall colour, especially in a toddlers bedroom!
 Children can often become overstimulated by colour, so picking a neutral shade like Crocky Road like Louise Roe has for her toddler’s bedroom (left image below) is an amazing way to keep a child’s room fun whilst still incorporating neutrals.
 Neutrals are also ideal when creating a sensory friendly bedroom, to create a calming environment.

-Rainbow colours appeal to all babies and young children.
+Rainbow colours appeal to lots of babies and young children, and incorporating them into their bedroom is a great way for them to learn colour names.
 Whether bright or pastel toned, painting the wall white, neutral or light grey allows you add pops of colour through textiles, prints and furniture.
 Below right, we’ve painted the walls in our light, creamy shade Sandy Castle, with shelves painted in Kissing Gate.
 It’s a perfect base for colourful accessories!

 A perfect way to make your child’s room more exciting is through wall art.
 There are so many different options when it comes to wall art, so the world (or wall) is your oyster!

 A nursery can be the perfect place to unleash a bit of colour into your home.
 The design below left is by @_ohhellojo_ featuring our gorgeously mellow yellow, Humpty Dumpty and our warm orange, Freckle.
 But if you are looking to keep more neutral tones throughout your home, @thegreeneyedgirl (below right) has also added a fun touch of Humpty Dumpty against a beautiful backdrop of Feather Pillow.